What can I expect at a Dinner on the Farm?

 Is there alcohol at Dinner on the farm events?

-Yes, ticket prices include local craft beer with dinner.
+Yes, ticket prices include local beverages with dinner.
 For the safety of our guests, we suggest that you either arrange for a designated driver within your party, or plan for a driving service to get you home safely.

 What is the price per person and what is included in that price?

-Tickets start at $75 per person (plus a service fee and sales tax), which includes a reception with local craft beer and passed appetizers, a guided farm tour, live music, a feast made from fresh ingredients, and all gratuities.
+Tickets start at $75 per person (plus a service fee and sales tax), which includes a reception with local beverages and passed appetizers, a guided farm tour, live music, a feast made from fresh ingredients, and all gratuities.